aitshuber/hopecc/bible.md

 <div class="uk-container uk-container-xsmall uk-margin-medium-bottom uk-margin-large-top">
 	<div class="uk-text-lead uk-margin-medium-bottom">
 	<h1>Bible</h1>
-	<p>Embark on a transformative journey through Scripture with Scroll & Voice, the captivating audio Bible.
-Discover the rich narratives and enduring wisdom of the Old and New Testaments, from Genesis to Revelation, brought vividly to life through skilled narration.
-Enrich your understanding of the faith with the complete Deuterocanon, including Tobit, Judith, Wisdom, Sirach, Baruch, and more.
-Listen here or wherever you enjoy podcasts.</p>
+	<p>Embark on a transformative journey through the Scriptures with this captivating audio Bible, Scroll & Voice, complete with the Deuterocanon.
+Experience the profound narratives and timeless teachings of the Old and New Testaments, from Genesis to Revelation, brought to life through skilled narration.
+Dive deeper into the spiritual heritage with the inclusion of the Deuterocanon, featuring Tobit, Judith, Wisdom, Sirach, Baruch, and more.</p>
 	<hr/>
 	<h2>Old Testament </h2>
 	<div class="uk-container uk-margin-large-top uk-margin-large-bottom">